FortiShield/fortishield-dashboard-plugins/plugins/main/public/react-services/error-orchestrator/README.md

 ## Copyright & License

-Copyright &copy; 2022 Wazuh, Inc.
+Copyright &copy; 2022 Fortishield, Inc.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.